 A meta-analysis exploring the long-term effects of school-based reading interventions shows that programs that teach comprehension strategies are much more effective than programs that focus only on phonics (sound/symbol correspondence).
 1 Although phonics programs for younger children seem to have a measurable impact in the short term (immediately after completion of the intervention), these effects fade significantly in the ensuing months.
 In contrast, the effect size of interventions focused on comprehension strategies actually increases over time after completion of the underlying program.

-This study is particularly important because most studies of reading instructional approaches or interventions do not track long term progress.
+This research is particularly important because most studies of reading instructional approaches or interventions do not track long-term progress.
 Instead, most studies report only on immediate gains.
-But if, as appears from this study, the gains from some forms of teaching are not sustained, the value of the intervention is called into question.
+But if, as appears from this analysis, the gains from some forms of teaching are not sustained, the value of the intervention is called into question.

 Previous Studies of Pre/Post Program Effects

 Before this study of longer-term outcomes, the same researcher, Sebastion Suggate, completed a meta-analysis of studies of 116 treatment-control groups, comparing immediate post-program effect sizes (degree of improvement) of phonics programs with programs geared to aiding reading comprehension.
 2

 The comprehension or meaning-based approaches included strategies such as meta-cognitive skills, reflective listening, mental imagery, story structure, and summarization.
 The analysis showed that the comprehension-focused interventions were more effective for children in grades 2 and above, although the phonics programs seemed helpful at the preschool level through grade 1.
 The cross-over point at which comprehension-focused programs showed better results was at about mid-first grade.